-Capitalise on the sector's contribution to export earnings, foreign direct investment and soft power approximately £560 per UK citizen.
+Capitalise on the sector's contribution to export earnings, foreign direct investment and soft power

 As chapter 5 set out, our universities have a global footprint.
 In 2021-22, 558,215 students were studying for awards from 162 UK providers in 230 countries and territories through TNE - UK degrees offered outside the UK - a 9.3% increase from the previous year.